'The optimum deal for the United Kingdom is surely to be in a European free trade area but not in a customs union' - Daniel Hannan, Daily Telegraph

 From 10 to 4

-There are perhaps unique reasons for Norway and Switzerland, with Lichtenstein, to remain members of the EFTA ‘free-trade club’ when all the others decided to quit their membership in favour of the EU ‘customs-union.’
-For one, Norway has huge reserves of oil and gas, and Switzerland and Lichtenstein are tax havens.
-Furthermore, all three countries have much smaller populations than the UK - even smaller than the population of Greater London.
-This accounts for their much higher GDPs per capita and their relative prosperity.
-Their circumstances are not at all comparable to Britain; we cannot become Norway, Switzerland or Lichtenstein.
+There are perhaps unique reasons for Norway, Iceland, Switzerland and Lichtenstein (whose economy is closely tied to Switzerland), to remain members of the EFTA ‘free-trade club’, when all the others decided to leave.
+For one, Norway has huge reserves of oil and gas, and Switzerland and Lichtenstein are tax havens - meaning they have high GDPs per capita and relative prosperity .

 Free trade?